-Associate Conservation Scientist - WCS Canada Staff
+Director of Bat Conservation - WCS Canada Staff

 Cori is a bat research and conservation biologist.
 She completed her PhD in Ecology at the University of Calgary in 2007.
 Both her Masters and PhD research were on bats, with the former focusing on behaviour and physiology, and the latter on landscape genetics.
 Cori Lausen joined WCS Canada in 2011 as part of her NSERC Industrial Research and Development Fellowship, investigating winter bat activity and hibernation in western Canada.
 Her program focuses largely on a science-based response to white-nose syndrome, a catastrophic disease impacting bats in North America, with 3 main tools: inventory and monitoring, disease prevention, and mitigation research.

-Technical and Research Analyst, WCS Canada Staff
+Data and Research Scientist - WCS Canada Staff

 Jason is responsible for providing management and research support for the bat program from his base in Nelson, British Columbia.
 Jason joined the WCS team in early 2016 after completing his MSc at Trent University examining the interactions between predation risk and disease exposure in amphibian tadpoles.
 Jason’s previous experience includes work as a research assistant examining traditional ecological knowledge of polar bear ecology in Northern Quebec, and estimating the local harvest of resources from 5 communities in Northern Labrador.
 He currently manages WCS Canada’s North American Bat Monitoring Program in British Columbia.

-Program Manager, WCS Canada Staff
+Program Manager - WCS Canada Staff

 As Bat Program Manager with the WCS Canada Western Bat Research Program, Dana provides research and logistical support to our bat team.
 Dana has a BSc in Environmental Science from the University of Manitoba specializing in applied ecology and over 20 years experience in non-profit conservation biology work in Canada.
-Most recently, Dana worked as Manager of Science and Conservation Planning for the Nature Conservancy of Canada-Alberta Region implementing the Nature Area Conservation Plan program.
+Most recently, Dana worked as Manager of Science and Conservation Planning for the Nature Conservancy of Canada-Alberta Region implementing the Natural Area Conservation Plan program.

 Susan Holroyd has an MSc in behavioural ecology of bats from the University of Calgary, and works closely with Cory Olson to deliver the Alberta Community Bat Program in the Calgary region of Alberta.
 As the Principal for Holroyd Ecological Consulting, she has been involved in the creation of a set of Best Management Practices for Bats in relation to industrial activities associated with resource-development that may impact bats and their habitats.